 How To Find Slope in Google Sheets

-Spreadsheet users often need to calculate the slope of a line related to the data in their spreadsheet.
+Don’t worry, though, I’ve got you covered.
 In this article, I will explain how you can calculate slope values in Google Sheets with and without graphs.

 What is Slope?

 Slope is a concept in geometry that describes the direction and steepness of a line on a Cartesian plane.
-(A Cartesian plane is the standard x-y grid that you may remember from math class, with an X axis and a Y axis.)
+(A Cartesian plane is the standard x-y grid that you may remember from math class with an X-axis and a Y-axis.)

-A line that goes up as it goes from left to right on the plane has positive slope; a line which goes down from left to right has a negative slope.
+A line that goes up as it goes from left to right on the plane has a positive slope; a line that goes down from left to right has a negative slope.

-Slope is expressed as a number, and that number indicates how much the line rises or falls over a given distance; if the line goes from X=1, Y=0 to X=2, Y=1 (that is, the line goes up +1 on the Y axis while also going up +1 on the X axis), the slope is 1.
+Slope is expressed as a number, and that number indicates how much the line rises or falls over a given distance.
+If the line goes from X=1, Y=0 to X=2, Y=1 (that is, the line goes up +1 on the Y-axis while also going up +1 on the X-axis), the slope is 1.
 If it went up from X=1, Y=0 to X=2, Y=2, the slope would be 2, and so on.

-The dependent value is the value that changes automatically, by a count, while the independent value is the value that can change freely.
+The dependent value is the value that changes automatically by a count, while the independent value is the value that can change freely.
 A typical example would be one column (the dependent X variable) that contains a series of dates, with another column (the independent Y variable) that contains numerical data, for example, sales figures for that month.

 Google Sheets provides a simple but powerful set of tools for creating line graphs from table data.
-In this example, all you have to do is select the entire data table (from A1 to B16) and click on the “Insert Chart” button, and Sheets will instantly produce the following chart:
+In this example, all you have to do is select the entire data table (from A1 to B16) and click on the “Insert Chart” button.
+After doing this, Sheets will instantly produce the following chart:

-But wait, you may be saying – that line is all jaggedy!
+“But wait,” you may be saying – that line is all jaggedy!
 It goes down in some places and up in others!
 How am I supposed to figure the slope of a crazy line like that?

 Getting a trendline in Sheets is also easy.
-Right-click your chart, and select “Edit Chart”.
-In the Chart Editor that pops up, click the Setup tab and then change the chart type to “Scatter Chart”.
-Then click the Customize tab, open the Series drop-down section, and toggle “Trendline”.
-Now your chart should look like this:
+Right-click your chart, and select “Edit Chart.”
+In the Chart Editor that pops up, click the “Setup” tab and then change the chart type to “Scatter Chart.”
+Then click the “Customize” tab, open the “Series” drop-down section, and toggle “Trendline.”

 The light blue line that follows the string of dots across the chart is the trendline.

 Well, if this was math class, we would have to do some math.
-Fortunately this is the 21st century and math class is well behind us, and we can just tell the computer to do it for us.
+Fortunately, this is the 21st century and math class is well behind us.
+Instead, we can just tell the computer to do it for us.
+Thanks, Google.

-Within the Chart Editor, we can tell Google Sheets to figure the slope for us.
-Select the Label drop-down and select Use Equation.
+Select the “Label” drop-down and select “Use Equation.”
 That will add the equation that Google Sheets used to calculate the trendline, and the slope of our line is the part to the left of the “*x” term.

 Interestingly, we don’t actually have to have a chart in order to figure out the slope.
-Google Sheets has a SLOPE function which will calculate the slope of any data table without bothering to draw it as a picture first.
+Google Sheets has a “SLOPE” function which will calculate the slope of any data table without bothering to draw it as a picture first.
 (Drawing the pictures is very helpful in learning about how to do all this, though, which is why we did it that way to start with.)

 And there’s our slope, with a little bit more precision than that provided by the chart.

-If you prefer to use Excel, there’s also a TechJunkie guide to finding slope values in Excel.
+If you prefer to use Excel instead of Sheets, there’s also a TechJunkie guide to finding slope values in Excel.

 Do you have interesting applications for finding the slope in Google Sheets?
 Share them with us below!